 |

-The main house and barn were built about 100 years ago by Great-great-grandpa C.J.
+The main house and barn were built more than 100 years ago by Great-great-grandpa C.J.
 Miller, who was a carpenter and farmer.
 The "dowdy" house was built by his son, John, and grandson, Paul, when Paul took over the farm in the 1930s.
 Those were hard times on the hill, and since they couldn't afford lumber, they tore down the abandoned one-room schoolhouse that Paul and his brother, Tom, attended in the early 1900s and used that lumber to build the house.
 The schoolhouse bell sits in the yard between the two houses.

 Tom Miller, who grew up on the farm, went on to become a renowned local artist, and he is responsible for the many Swiss scenes that adorn businesses in Sugarcreek, Berlin and Wilmot.
-In his later years and since his death, his paintings have become increasingly valuable and routinely draw big crowds and high prices at area auctions.
+In his later years, and since his death, his paintings have become increasingly valuable and routinely draw big crowds and high prices at area auctions.
 Read more about him here.

 ________________________________________________________________________